- How are Merkel cell carcinomas treated?

 When a diagnosis of MCC is made by skin biopsy, the tumor site will most likely need to be excised (surgically cut out) again to help make sure the cancer has been removed completely.
 This fairly minor surgery might cure MCC if it hasn’t spread beyond the skin.

 Local anesthesia is injected into the area to numb it before the excision.
-The surgeon then cuts out the tumor site, along with a small amount of normal skin at the edges.
+The surgeon then cuts out the tumor site, along with some normal skin at the edges.
 The normal, healthy skin around the edges of the cancer is called the margin.
 The skin is carefully stitched back together afterward.
 This will leave a scar.

-The removed tissue sample is then viewed under a microscope to make sure that no cancer cells are at the edges of the skin that was removed.
+The removed tissue sample is then sent to a lab, where it is viewed with a microscope to make sure that no cancer cells are at the edges of the skin that was removed.

 Wide excision differs from an excisional biopsy.
-The margins are wider (usually about 2/5 to 4/5 inch).
+The margins are wider (usually at least 1/2 inch).
 This is because the diagnosis is already known, and the doctor is trying to be sure all of the cancer cells are removed.

 The margins might need to be altered based on where the cancer is on the body and other factors.
 For example, if MCC is on the face, the margins may be smaller to avoid large scars or other problems.
 Smaller margins may increase the risk of the cancer coming back, so be sure to discuss the options with your doctor.